JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> }
 ```

 Looking closely at the list and JSON output above, one quickly sees the resemblance.
-Something seems odd though, the first value in the list (`a = 1`) was serialised to an array (vector) of length one (`"a": [1]`) where one would probably expect an integer instead, `1` not `[1]`.
+Something seems odd though: the first value in the list (`a = 1`) was serialised to an array (vector) of length one (`"a": [1]`), where one would probably expect an integer instead, `1` not `[1]`.
 This is not a mistake; we often forget that there are no scalar types in R and that `a` is, in fact, a vector as we can observe below.

 ```r